Introduction

 Tip:

-After you initiate the creation of a business process, you cannot return to the EPM Cloud Service landing page.
-If want to return to the landing page to create a different business process, you must first reset your environment to its original state.
+After you initiate the creation of a business process, you cannot return to the Cloud EPM Service landing page.
+If you want to return to the landing page to create a different business process, you must first reset your environment to its original state.
 See the Recreating Service section of this tutorial.Logging On

 - Go to the Planning URL provided by your Service Administrator.

-- Enter your user name and password.
+- Enter your Username and Password.

 - Click Go.

-- On the EPM Standard Cloud Service landing page, for Planning click SELECT.
+- On the Cloud EPM Standard Service landing page, for Planning click SELECT.

 - Complete the required general properties: